 Succession to a secure tenancy

-For tenancies that started before 1st April 2012, your tenancy can be passed on to your spouse or civil partner, as long as s/he has been living in your home at the time of your death.
-If you are not married or registered as a civil partner, your partner or another member of your family may be able to take over the tenancy instead, providing s/he has been living with you for at least one year.
+For tenancies that started before 1st April 2012, your tenancy can be passed on to your spouse or civil partner, as long as they have been living in your home at the time of your death.
+If you are not married or registered as a civil partner, your partner or another member of your family may be able to take over the tenancy instead, as long as they have been living with you for at least one year.

 Assignment of a secure tenancy

+Secure tenants can pass their tenancy to any person who would be eligible to take on the tenancy by succession.
 This process is called assignment.
-Secure tenants can assign their tenancy to any person who would be eligible to take on the tenancy by succession (see above).
 This includes couples who aren't married or registered as civil partners.
-But if the correct process isn't followed, you could still be responsible for paying the rent and the person who stays on could be evicted.
-Use our directory to find a local adviser to help you check this.

 The landlord can only withhold permission for certain reasons.
 It's essential to get advice about the paperwork and check whether you would have a different type of tenancy (which might give you fewer rights) after the exchange.